 A slim, powerful, platform agnostic and easy to learn 2D game engine.

-There are many game engines out there that enable designers to build 2D games, but there are not many that can confidently tell them that their game can be played on nearly everything, from a Raspberry PI Zero, to a PS2, or a super high-end Desktop.
+Many game engines out there that enable designers to build 2D games.
+But there are not many that can confidently say games built with them can be played on nearly everything.
+From a Raspberry PI Zero, to a PS2, or a super high-end Desktop.

 Xentu focuses heavily on an easy to learn, but tightly controlled API, which is accessible from Lua scripts, and a custom content pipeline.
 This level of control, gives some key benefits: